Chalarangelo/30-seconds-of-code/snippets/binarySearch.md

 ### binarySearch

-Use recursion to perform a logarithmic search that finds the index of a value within an array.
+Use recursion to perform a logarithmic search similar to `.indexOf()` that finds the index of a value within an array.
 The two differences being
 1. Opperation only works with sorted arrays
 2. Offers a major performance boost when compared liner search or `.indexOf()`